 Internet marketing niche is considered to be most competitive.
 Branding really is everything and helps you to stand out from the crowd.

-As you can see the distinct blend of dark blue and orange throughout my brand which is having the desired effects:-
+As you can see the distinct blend of dark blue and orange throughout my brand is having the desired effects:-